List of Journey band members: Since 1991

 On November 3, 1991, Steve Perry, Neal Schon and Jonathan Cain reunited for a one-off performance at a benefit concert for promoter Bill Graham, who had died a week earlier.
 Four years later, the "classic" lineup of Journey – including Perry, Schon and Cain, plus bassist Ross Valory and drummer Steve Smith – reformed, beginning rehearsals in October 1995 before starting recording for a new album early the next year.
 After the release of the album, Trial by Fire, Journey planned to tour before Perry suffered an injury in a hiking accident; he refused to undergo surgery, which ultimately led to his dismissal from the group.

 Perry's departure was officially announced in May 1998.
 He was replaced immediately by Steve Augeri, formerly of Tall Stories.
 At the same time, Smith was also replaced by Deen Castronovo, with whom Schon and Cain had previously performed in Bad English.
 With the new members, Journey issued Arrival in 2001 and Generations in 2005.
 Shortly after the start of a tour supporting Def Leppard in June 2006, Augeri was forced to leave temporarily due to an "acute throat condition", with Talisman and former Yngwie Malmsteen vocalist Jeff Scott Soto taking his place.
 In December, the replacement was made permanent.

 Within six months of his permanent appointment, Soto had left Journey as the group went on a brief hiatus.
 Speaking about the singer's sudden departure, Cain commented that the band "just wanted to move in a different direction sonically".
-Before the end of the year, the group announced Filipino vocalist Arnel Pineda as its new frontman.
+Before the end of the year, the group announced Filipino vocalist Arnel Pineda as its new frontman, who was selected after band members saw videos of him singing just like Perry.
 Revelation and Eclipse followed in 2008 and 2011.
 On June 14, 2015, Castronovo was arrested for assault following a domestic dispute.
 He was later charged with rape, sexual abuse, coercion and unlawful use of a weapon.
 On August 10, Castronovo was officially fired from Journey.
 Schon initially contacted former bandmate Smith to take his place, but as he was unavailable it was taken by Omar Hakim.